 Locate the bag marked "RCA".
 Using the red/black twisted pair hookup wire, cut a piece approximately 12" long.
 Strip off approximately 1/8 inch of the red wire's insulation and solder this wire to the center lug of the rea jack.
-Solder the black wire to the rea ground tab of the jack.
+Solder the black wire to the rea ground plate on the back of the jack.